AbdullahAlhussein/Responsive-LIVE-NEWS-Web-Application/README.md

 - Get must general news from api
 - Get specific news when clicked on the category such as: business, health, sports, technical sciences
 - Search specific news by country name .
-- Add to favoredlist
+- Add to favored list
-- Remove from favoredlist
+- Remove from favored list

 <h2>Tools:</h2>
 <p>I used many tools to build this application. <br>